bizzybae/AAHRC-Calculator/README.md

 A comprehensive tool for personalizing blood pressure targets by kidney function.
 Predicts 10-year cardiovascular disease risk using blood pressure and urine albumin-creatinine ratio.

 ## 🎯 Project Overview
+## Why AAHRC-Calculator Matters

+The **AAHRC-Calculator** addresses a crucial clinical gap in cardiovascular risk assessment.
+Traditional **blood pressure–only** approaches may **under-recognize patients at high risk** due to underlying kidney damage, particularly those with elevated **urine albumin-to-creatinine ratio (uACR)**.
+Incorporating uACR into risk stratification is scientifically supported, as albuminuria is a well-established and independent predictor of cardiovascular events.

+As a **prototype and research-focused tool**, the AAHRC-Calculator provides value by enabling exploration of key hypotheses and population-level patterns.
+It allows users to visualize how cardiovascular risk shifts when patients are **reclassified by albuminuria levels**, helping identify individuals who may benefit from **more aggressive blood pressure management** or **kidney-protective interventions**.
+This makes it a useful starting point for research, quality improvement, or hypothesis generation in hypertension and chronic kidney disease care.

 ### Executive Summary
 This project develops the **Albuminuria-Adjusted Hypertension Risk Calculator (AAHRC)**, a novel clinical decision support tool that personalizes blood pressure management based on kidney function.
 Just as BMI adjusts weight interpretation based on height, AAHRC adjusts blood pressure interpretation based on albuminuria.